ENCATC Congress 2025 15-17 September 2025, Barcelona, Spain

 2. Lost in Innovation: Cultural Heritage practices and innovation policies

-Josep Maria Folch Olivella, Netherlands Institute for Sound & Vision, Netherlands
+Presenter: Josep Maria Folch Olivella, Netherlands Institute for Sound & Vision, The Netherlands

-Kelly Hazejager, Netherlands Institute for Sound & Vision, Netherlands
+Co-author: Kelly Hazejager, Netherlands Institute for Sound & Vision, The Netherlands

 3. The Use of Digital Technologies for Cultural Participation and Education